 Written by Leighann Calentine, author of D-Mom Blog and mom to Quinn, a school-age PWD diagnosed with type 1 in 2008, this book covers a good balance of practical tactics and tips for managing diabetes, along with how to deal with the emotional burden of raising a child with this disease.
 Note that the book focuses mostly on Leighann's own personal experiences, so none of the information should be taken as prescriptive.\

-DIABETES AND ME: AN ESSENTIAL GUIDE FOR KIDS AND PARENTS - LINK TO OUR BOOK REVIEW
+DIABETES AND ME: AN ESSENTIAL GUIDE FOR KIDS AND PARENTS - (Available on Amazon)

 By Kim Chaloner and Nick Bertozzi